morpho-matters/morpholib/docs/guides/figures-and-gadgets.md

 ### Auto generating boxes

 All three of the gadgets we just saw require you to input a box region of the complex plane as a standard 4-tuple/list ``(xmin,xmax,ymin,ymax)``, so you might be wondering how you determine the dimensions of this box.
-Honestly, sometimes it's just a matter of eyeballing it and pure trial and error, though you can also make use of a feature called a ``locator layer`` to help you identify the coordinates of particular points on screen (more on that in the next guide).
+Honestly, sometimes it's just a matter of eyeballing it and pure trial and error, though you can also make use of a feature called a "locator layer" to help you identify the coordinates of particular points on screen (more on that in the next guide).
 However, since needing a bounding box for a ``Text`` or ``Image`` figure is pretty common, there is a function to facilitate finding it.
 It's called, simply enough, ``box()`` and it's a method of both the ``Text`` and ``Image`` classes, although it's easiest to use for the ``Image`` class.

 The ``box()`` method just returns the 4-element list describing the bounding box of the image (before any transformations are applied).
 Here's an example usage: